AcademySoftwareFoundation/OpenImageIO/README.md

 best asked on the [oiio-dev developer mail list](http://lists.openimageio.org/listinfo.cgi/oiio-dev-openimageio.org).
-That's where the most people will see it and potentially be able to answer your question quickly (moreso than a GH "issue").
+That's where the most people will see it and potentially be able to answer your question quickly (more so than a GH "issue").

 Bugs, build problems, and discovered vulnerabilities that you are relatively certain is a legit problem in the code, and for which you can give clear